Butterfinger lovers everywhere: rejoice! You can now enjoy your favorite candy bar in the form of a bundt cake.

 So let’s talk a little about this cake.
 Butterfingers are my favorite.
 In crunch topping form — delish.
 On top of a buttery, moist vanilla cake with buttercream icing?
 Yes.
 I’ll indulge.
 This is super easy and does involve boxed cake mix because I happened to have some one hand.
 I really honestly love boxed cake mix.
 Is that such a sin?
 I think not.
 It’s an amazing invention perfect for a lazy family football day.

-You will need a bundt cake pan for this recipe.
-I recommend the Original Bundt Cake pan which is the one I have.
-It’s very durable and non-stick which is KEY.
+If you don’t already have a bundt pan, I’ll tell you why I like my Nordic bundt pan.
+It’s thick and very durable and non-stick which is KEY.
 I’ve tried the copper bundt pans and those are cute for hanging on your wall in an old school way, but please don’t try to bake in them!
-They are not non-stick and no amount of spray butter will make them non-stick, unfortunately.
+They are not non-stick and baking spray isn’t always enough to keep them from sticking.

 The secret to getting your bundt cake out of the pan in one piece